mulasik/wta/README.md

 Text history:
 * text history in JSON format
+* text history in CSV format
 * all text versions exported to TXT format
 * visualisation of text history in SVG format

 Sentence histories:
 * sentence histories in JSON format
+* sentence histories in CSV format
 * sentence histories in TXT format
 * sentence histories visualisation in SVG format
+* visualisation of sentence production stages in SVG format

 Sentencehood:
 * a JSON containing the results of sentencehood evaluation for each SPSF in all sentence histories